 Capital gains on the disposal of business-related shares are tax exempt.
 Accordingly, capital losses derived from the disposal of those shares are not tax deductible.
-If the shares are listed, the capital gains are tax exempt, provided that they have been deemed business-related shares, with regard to the seller, for at least one year immediately preceding the disposal.
+If the shares are listed, the capital gains are tax exempt provided that the shares have been deemed business-related with regard to the seller for at least one year immediately preceding the disposal.